 And, duh — I have a camera on me at all times.
 What better way to combat bullying, than to video it?!
 And the morning of this “Alex” video you see here, I happened to be live already, following a bird from Weihle (true story!).
 Furthermore, EFCC had just sought our help promoting the Fall Fest, which had been such a success that year we were feeling that maybe since we’d technically worked together, we had a reason to compliment him on a job well done.

+At the very least, I thought maybe if we offered him civility before he was reacting angrily to our presence, we’d make some progress being cordial in public.
 But no. He took the opportunity to curse at us in front of his kid. 🙁

 Alex, this sucks.
 We were just trying to be nice, you don’t have to be so hateful.
 No, we weren’t “stalking” you — you were caught being an asshat.
 That’s on you, not us.
 We’re just trying to walk around freely in our own neighborhood.
 If you don’t like being called out online, learn to control yourself in public.